Presidency of Bill Clinton: Copyright

+Pardons

 "Pardongate" was the Bill Clinton pardon controversy when critics attacked his manner of giving out 450 pardons, a third of them on his last day in office.
 Scholars use two different models to describe the pardons process.
 Clinton used the presidential model, viewing the pardon power as a convenient resource to be used to help party activists or to advance specific policy goals.
 Critics favored the agency model, which views the pardons process as a nonpolitical matter for legal experts in the Department of Justice.
 An investigation found that he was legally within his rights.

 Foreign affairs

 Critics agree that foreign policy was not a high priority for Clinton and his administration.
 According to Harvard Professor Stephen Walt: